-As of December 31, 2022, we had cash and cash equivalents of RMB905.5 million (US\$131.3 million), primarily consisting of bank deposits, and restricted cash of RMB19.8 million (US\$2.9 million), primarily consisting of bank deposits that are restricted as to withdrawal or use pertaining to the relevant banks' policies.
+As of December 31, 2023, we had cash and cash equivalents and restricted cash of RMB615.2 million (US\$86.6 million), primarily consisting of bank deposits.

 We believe that our cash and cash equivalents and restricted cash, together with our cash generated from financing activities, our initial public offering and private placement, will be sufficient to meet our current and anticipated needs for general corporate purposes for at least the next 12 months.
 We may, however, decide to expand our business through additional equity and debt financing.
 The issuance and sale of additional equity would result in further dilution to our shareholders.
 The incurrence of indebtedness would result in increased fixed obligations and could result in operating covenants that would restrict our operations.